IKOR-GmbH/sip-framework/docs/core.md

 This works for all loggers except the ones on Camel routes.

-### Exchange tracing
+### Tracing

-SIP Core offers usage of Camel's built-in Tracer for tracing and logging information about all processor an exchange went through.
+SIP Core extends Camel's built-in Tracer for tracing and logging information about all processors an exchange went through.
 Configuration of the Tracer is enabled by adapting ExchangeFormatter.